-The current rise in camping pillow popularity is cushioned by the popularity of ultralight air pillows.
-Just look at the Air Head™ Lite, it can be inflated to the desired level of support, and deflated to a fraction of it’s full size.
-So small is its packed size it can likely fit in the top of your sleeping bag stuff sack or occupy any nook or cranny of your pack.
-Just take care to not lose it in your pack!
+The reason for the current rise in camping pillow popularity is the advent of ultralight air pillows.
+Just look at the Air Head™ Lite.
+It can be inflated to the desired level of support, and deflated to a fraction of it’s full size.
+So small is its packed size it can likely fit in the top of your sleeping bag in its stuff sack or occupy any nook or cranny of your pack.

 Many people prefer the more traditional Filled camping pillows, and it’s easy to see why.
 These pillows are very similar to the pillow you might use on your bed at home, just slightly smaller and easier to squish into a packable size.

 The Trekker™ Pillow Case and Stuff Sack Pillow are great for those that get by just fine resting their heads on jackets and shirts when out on the trail.
-The brushed polyester Trekker Pillow case is ultralight and can fit in your shirt pocket, while the Stuff Sack Pillow is cross functional and has a soft interior lining to make your pile of clothes a soft and uniform surface.
-When it comes to camping pillows, new tech does not render old methods obsolete.
-Stuff Sack Pillows are classically reliable and functional.
+The brushed polyester Trekker Pillow case is ultralight and can fit in your shirt pocket, while the Stuff Sack Pillow is cross-functional and has a soft interior lining to make your pile of clothes into the perfect pillow.
+Stuff Sack Pillows are a classically reliable and ultralight alernative.

 Have you ever woken up with a crick in your neck from sleeping on an uncomfortable pillow?
 Or have you tried sleeping with no pillow only to wake up in the middle of the night or the next morning sore and regretful?

-To put it simply, you should carry a camping pillow because they add more to a sleep system then they detract from a packing philosophy.
+To put it simply, you should carry a camping pillow because they add more comfort to your sleep system then they detract from a packing philosophy.
 That is to say: